open-neuroscience/open-neuroscience.github.io/content/pt/authors/andre-maia-chagas/_index.md

 ---

-I’m passionate about open science and open source hardware, and how those two can be used to increase research and education reach around the world.
+"I’m passionate about open science and open source hardware, and how those two can be used to increase research and education reach around the world.
 I have a background in Neurosciences and have been developing affordable open science hardware and teaching others to do so via workshops, talks and outreach events.

 I started Open Neuroscience, and volunteer at [Trend in Africa](https://trendinafrica.org) as an open source adviser and by organizing and running Open Labware workshops.

 Currently I work at the [Department of Neurosciences](http://www.sussex.ac.uk/sussexneuroscience/) in the University of Sussex, where I develop equipment to support research labs.
 For more details on those projects check the [Open Sussex Neuroscience page](https://sussex-neuroscience.github.io/))

 On my spare time I offer consultancy services around open science hardware through [Prometheus Science](https://prometheus-science.com).
-If you need to replicate a methods paper, or if you’d like something custom built for your lab, get in touch!
+If you need to replicate a methods paper, or if you’d like something custom built for your lab, get in touch!"